azzmosphere/rearobotproblem/README.md

 The idea is that the program can be extended with no code changes, new code can be added, or minimal code changes.

+to run the program the following command is used:

+``
+rearobotproblem -s path/to/schema/robottoy.xsd -c /path/to/config/config.xsd
+ ``

+On windows systems you may need to include the java interpreter

+``
+java -jar rearobotproblem-1.0.jar  -s path/to/schema/robottoy.xsd -c /path/to/config/config.xsd
+``

+Some important concepts to the progam are that:

+* A RobotClient (any class that conforms to the RobotClient interface) acts as a interface for the end user.
+Each client is executed in its own thread.
+All clients interact with the same _RobotService_.
+By default there is one client which is the command line clients.
+Clients can be added by modifying the configuration file.

+* A action is the base interface for anything that can have a affect on a _PhysicalObject_ or the _World_.
+The physical objects that are included by default is the _ToyRobot_ object.
+Physical objects are generated using a factory class, which in itself needs a command such as _PLACE_ to execute it.

+Actions are broken into three groupsm, these are:

+** __LocalActions__ : Actions that only affect the perspective of the PhysicalObject and have no effect on the World.
+** __GlobalActions__ : Actions that change the worlds perspective of the PhysicalObject ** __WorldActions__ : Actions which change the world, such as adding a new Physical object.

+Actions can be added dynamically by adding them to the configuration file, however they must comply with there corresponding interface.

 config.mapppers
 ===============